faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/about.md

     based on a matching in the model structure graph, and observer based residual generators.

-The toolbox relies on the object-oriented functionality of the Matlab language and is freely available under a MIT license.
+The toolbox relies on the object-oriented functionality in the Matlab language and is freely available under a MIT license.
 The latest version of the software can always be downloaded from <https://faultdiagnosistoolbox.github.io/>.